markterweele/windows-itpro-docs/windows/configuration/shell-launcher/configure.md

 There are two ways you can configure Shell Launcher:

 1. Using the `ShellLauncher` node of the [Assigned Access Configuration Service Provider (CSP)](/windows/client-management/mdm/assignedaccess-csp), which also automatically enables Shell Launcher on the device, if the device supports it
 1. Using the **Shell Launcher WMI providers** directly in an application.
-When using this method, you must [enable Shell Launcher](enable.md) first
+When using this method, you must [enable Shell Launcher](#enable-shell-launcher) first

 You can configure the following options for Shell Launcher:

-- Enable or disable Shell Launcher
-- Specify a shell configuration for a specific user or group
-- Remove a shell configuration for a specific user or group
+- Add/remove a shell configuration for a specific user or group
 - Change the default shell configuration
 - Get information on a shell configuration for a specific user or group

+> [!NOTE]
-Any changes don't take effect until a user signs in.
+> Any changes don't take effect until a user signs in.

 ## Enable Shell Launcher